intel/Intel-Pattern-Matching-Technology/README.md

 void CuriePME.begin(void)
 ```

-Initialise the PME so it is ready for operation
+Initialize the PME so it is ready for operation

 *Parameters*